Skip to Content

 Founded in 1886, like many fancy gourmet stores, Fauchon had its start as a fruit and vegetable stall.
 Now it’s part bakery, patisserie, wine shop and cafe.

 French jam is delicious, whether you go with a supermarket brand or seek out specialty jams.
-Look for Christine Ferber jams, available at Polaine bakeries and gourmet shops around the city.
+Look for Christine Ferber jams, available at Polaine bakeries and gourmet shops around the city for an extra special souvenir from Paris.

 Don’t miss the fresh mustards pumped out on the premises and packaged in beautiful ceramic containers.
 Your purchases will be elegantly wrapped in Maille’s signature black paper, perfect for gifting.
 For my full post on visiting the Maille shop, read it here.